HorgeJ/CRUD-Application-with-Relational-DB/php-studies/PHP-Control-Structures-and-Arrays.md

 * Note: All of these sort functions act directly on the array variable itself, as opposed to returning a new sorted array
 * If any of these sort functions evaluates two members as equal then the order is undefined (the sorting is not stable).

+Documentation for sorting functions can be found at: http://php.net/manual/en/array.sorting.php